Chocolate Salami on Gingerbread Cutting Board.

 - Pan – non-stick

-Break the cookies by hand, leaving half of them in coarse pieces, and put the other half in a plastic bag.
-Crush them with a rolling pin until they turn into crumbs.
+Break the biscuits by hand, leave half chunky and place the other half inside a food bag.
+Using a rolling pin, crush them into crumbs.

-Now place all the crumbled cookies in a large bowl and add: the cocoa, the powdered sugar, the melted and cooled butter, the water, the melted dark chocolate, but only after it has cooled down.
+Now place all the crumbled biscuits in a large bowl and add: the cocoa, powdered sugar, melted and cooled butter, water, and melted dark chocolate, but only after it has cooled.

-Finally, add the chopped hazelnuts.
-Start mixing with a wooden spoon, and after thoroughly working all the ingredients, compact the mixture and shape it into a salami.
+Finally, add the chopped hazelnuts and start mixing with a wooden spoon.
+After working the mixture well, compact it and try to create the shape of a salami.

-Seal the dessert inside a sheet of parchment paper and cover it with aluminum foil, making sure to close the sides well.
+Seal the dessert inside a sheet of parchment paper and cover it with a sheet of aluminum foil, taking care to close the sides well.

 Place it in the fridge and let it set for at least 6 hours, but preferably overnight.
-Once it has set, the dessert is ready to be sliced and served.
+Once the dessert has taken shape, it is ready to be cut and served.

-Work it with the hook whisk until you get a light cream.
-Gradually incorporate a beaten egg, then add the flour, baking powder, and spices (ginger, cinnamon, nutmeg.)
+Work with a dough hook until you get a light cream, slowly incorporating a beaten egg, then add flour, baking powder, and spices (ginger, cinnamon, nutmeg).

-Finally, add the unsweetened cocoa and a pinch of salt, and continue working the mixture with the hook whisk until you get a smooth dough.
-Shape it into a loaf and wrap it in plastic wrap.
-Now let it rest in the refrigerator overnight.
+Finally, add the unsweetened cocoa and a pinch of salt, continue working the mixture with the dough hook until obtaining a smooth dough.
+Create a dough ball, wrap it in cling film, and let it rest in the refrigerator overnight.

-The next day, take the loaf out of the fridge half an hour before working it.
-Roll the dough onto a sheet of parchment paper, but first dust it with a little flour.
-Create a sheet about 1/5 inch thick and cut out the shape of a cutting board with a knife.
-If it seems difficult to do it freehand, just draw the shape of a cutting board on a cardboard so that you can place it on the dough and cut out the design without difficulty.
+The next day, take the dough out of the fridge half an hour before working it.
+Roll out the dough onto a sheet of parchment paper, dusting a thin layer of flour first.
+Create a layer about 1/2 cm thick and cut out with a knife the shape of a cutting board.
+If it seems difficult to do freehand, simply draw the shape of a cutting board on cardboard, place it on the dough, and cut out the shape with ease.

-Once the dough is cut, place it with the parchment paper on a baking tray.
-Use a toothpick to make a hole at the top center of each cutting board, not too small as it might close during baking.
+Once the dough is cut, place it with the entire sheet of parchment paper on a baking tray.
+Using a toothpick, make a hole in each cutting board at the top center, not too small or it may close during baking.

-Bake on the middle rack of a preheated oven at 350°F and let it bake for about 15/20 minutes.
-Once baked, let them cool.
-Now your cutting boards and chocolate salami are ready to be enjoyed or gifted.
+Bake on the middle shelf of a preheated oven at 356°F and cook for about 15/20 minutes.
+Once cooked, let them cool, now our cutting boards and chocolate salami are ready to be enjoyed or gifted.

-If you enjoy cooking with me, I’ll see you at the next recipe 😊 Don’t miss it!
+If you like cooking with me, I’ll see you in the next recipe 😊 Don’t miss out!

 You can also find me on your favorite social media facebook twitter instagram pinterest TikTok